An application of a small area procedure with correlation between measurement error and sampling error to the Conservation Effects Assessment Project: Model and Predictor

+where the maximization is over the parameter space for $\sigma^{2}_{b}$.
+The profile likelihood estimator is similar to a maximum likelihood estimator (MLE) in the sense that the estimator does not account for the loss of degrees of freedom from estimating regression coefficients.
+Another possibility is to construct a restricted ML (REML)-type estimator to improve upon the properties of $\hat{\sigma}^{2}_{b}$, and this is a possible future research direction.
 We give theoretical consideration to the properties of $\hat{\sigma}^{2}_{b}$ for a univariate covariate.
-Theorem 2 in Appendix A states that $\hat{\sigma}^{2}_{b}$ is a consistent estimator of $\sigma^{2}_{b}$.
+Theorem 2 in Appendix B states that $\hat{\sigma}^{2}_{b}$ is a consistent estimator of $\sigma^{2}_{b}$.
 We present a proof of Theorem 2 in the supplement.

-{\it Remark 3:} For the estimation of $\sigma^{2}_{b}$, \cite{li2010adjusted} proposed an adjusted likelihood.
-We tried this technique and found that the estimator based on the adjusted likelihood can have a positive bias in simulations.
-We therefore use the objective function (\ref{ladj}) for our simulations and data analysis.
-Additionally, it may be possible to improve upon the estimator of regression coefficients through an iterative procedure, similar to that of \cite{kim2015small}.
-The benefit of our proposed estimator is that it is simple and can be calculated in one step.
-It also has tractable theoretical properties, as we discuss in Appendix A.
+\begin{myremark} For the estimation of $\sigma^{2}_{b}$, \cite{li2010adjusted} proposed an adjusted likelihood.
+We tried this technique and found that the resulting estimator can have a positive bias in simulations.
+We therefore use the profile likelihood function (\ref{ladj}) for our simulations and data analysis.
+The benefits of our proposed estimator are that the estimator is simple and has tractable theoretical properties, as we discuss in Appendix B. \end{myremark}

+\begin{myremark} It may be observed that we use a likelihood-based estimator of $\sigma^{2}_{b}$ and a moment-based estimator of the regression coefficients.
+An alternative is to develop a likelihood-based estimator of the regression coefficients, along the lines of \cite{burgard2020fay}.
+We prefer the moment-based estimator for two main reasons.
+First, the estimator can be calculated in one step, enabling a computationally simple procedure.
+Second, the moment-based estimator is robust to the assumption of normality, as we demonstrate through the simulation study.
+We prefer the profile-likelihood estimator of $\sigma^{2}_{b}$ over the moment-based estimator for the purpose of avoiding negative estimates. \end{myremark}